-Course Name/Description Prerequisite Units Foundations of Algebra & Algebra 1 · Foundations of Algebra is a first year high school mathematics course option aimed at students who have reported low standardized test performance in prior grades and/or have demonstrated significant difficulties in previous mathematics classes.
+Course Name/Description Prerequisite Units Foundations of Algebra & Algebra 1 Foundations of Algebra is a first year high school mathematics course option aimed at students who have reported low standardized test performance in prior grades and/or have demonstrated significant difficulties in previous mathematics classes.
 This course will provide many opportunities to revisit and expand the understanding of foundational algebra concepts, will employ diagnostic means to offer focused interventions, and will incorporate varied instructional strategies to prepare students for required high school mathematics courses.
-Students will take Foundations of Algebra during the 1st semester and Algebra 1 in the 2nd semester.
-TR and 9 th Grade Placement Chart 1.0 1.0 EOC Algebra 1 is the first course in a sequence of three required high school courses designed to ensure career and college readiness.
+Students will take Foundations of Algebra during the 1 st semester and Algebra 1 in the 2 nd semester.
+9 th Grade Placement Chart 1.0 & 1.0 EOC Algebra 1 is the first course in a sequence of three required high school courses designed to ensure career and college readiness.
 The course represents a discrete study of algebra with correlated statistics applications.
 Students will gain a foundation in linear, quadratic, and exponential functions, and will gain a deeper understanding of such concepts as domain and range, intercepts, increasing/decreasing, relative maximum/minimum, symmetry, end behavior, effect of function parameters, and describing data.
-Honors Algebra 1 TR and 9 th Grade Placement Chart 1.0 EOC Geometry is the second course in the sequence and represents a discrete study of geometry with correlated statistics applications.
+9 th Grade Placement Chart 1.0 EOC Honors Algebra 1 Contains all of the standards included in the on-level Algebra I course but explores the concepts at a deeper level.
+9 th Grade Placement Chart 1.0 EOC (earns 0.5 GPA quality point) Geometry is the second course in the sequence and represents a discrete study of geometry with correlated statistics applications.
 Units of study include transformations in the coordinate plane, similarity, congruence, & proofs, right triangle trigonometry, circles & volume, geometric & algebraic connections, and applications of probability.
-GSE Algebra 1 and TR 1.0 Honors Geometry contains all of the standards included in the on-level geometry course with a few additional standards and explores the concepts at a deeper level.
+GSE Algebra 1 1.0 Honors Geometry contains all of the standards included in the on-level geometry course with a few additional standards and explores the concepts at a deeper level.
 This course is intended for students who complete Algebra 1 in the 8 th grade or who excel in Algebra 1 as a 9 th grade student.
-GSE Algebra 1 and TR 1.0 (earns 0.5 quality point)
+GSE Algebra 1 1.0 (earns 0.5 GPA quality point)